 Tupou has enjoyed a steady progression since moving to Ballymore as an 18-year-old – from menacing club Rugby sides while rampaging for Brothers, to the National Rugby Championship with Queensland Country and the tougher proving grounds of Super Rugby with the St.George Queensland Reds before finally earning a Test debut against Scotland at Murrayfield, just three days after he became eligible to represent Australia.

-Although he is still young, Tupou has brought success to the teams he has been a part of – claiming a Super U20s title with Queensland and the Hospital Cup with Brothers in 2016 and winning the National Rugby Championship with Queensland Country in 2017.
+Tupou has brought success to the teams he has been a part of – claiming a U20s national title with Queensland and the Hospital Challenge Cup with Brothers in 2016, plus winning the National Rugby Championship with Queensland Country in 2017.

-The 128kg, 21-year-old prop grew up in Tonga, but moved to Auckland to join Sacred Heart College on a scholarship in 2011, after touring New Zealand with a Tongan Under-14 side.
+The 128kg prop grew up in Tonga, but moved to Auckland to join Sacred Heart College on a scholarship in 2011, after touring New Zealand with a Tongan Under-14 side.